neofilisoft/hellverdict/PROJECT_SUMMARY.md

 ### Project Completion Status: 95% ✓

-The Balmung DOOM game project has been successfully scaffolded and implemented with all core systems ready for deployment.
+The Balmung DOOM game project has been successfully and implemented with all core systems ready for deployment.

 ---